The Crucible Questions Act 2

 How does John Proctor’s character develop in Act 2?
 What seeds of rebellion are sown?

 Act 2 witnesses a shift in John Proctor's character.
-Initially hesitant, his experience with the court's injustice and his love for Elizabeth fuel his growing defiance.
 He begins to question the authority of the court and his own complicity in allowing the situation to escalate.
-The seeds of rebellion are sown as he begins to consider speaking out against the injustice.
-His willingness to risk his reputation and his life showcases a growing determination to fight against the hypocrisy and cruelty of the Salem court.
-His defiance foreshadows the pivotal role he will play in the subsequent acts of the play.
+Because of that, the seeds of rebellion are sown as he begins to consider speaking out against the injustice.
+Practically speaking, initially hesitant, his experience with the court's injustice and his love for Elizabeth fuel his growing defiance.
+Which means his willingness to risk his reputation and his life showcases a growing determination to fight against the hypocrisy and cruelty of the Salem court.
+His defiance foreshadows the critical role he will play in the subsequent acts of the play.

 Frequently Asked Questions (FAQ)